About Our Services

 Refreshments are provided after each service.
 This is a chance for people to catch up and meet new people.
 You could leave straight away but most people do stay.
-If you would like to know more about St Mary's, speak to a steward (those with badges), or enquire at Reception.
+If you would like to know more about St Mary's, speak to a steward (those with badges), or the service leader.
 Please stop by - we would be happy to meet you.

 Come as you are

 Everything you need for the service will be provided for you on arrival so no need to bring anything with you.

 We don't have a dress code.
 Please feel free to wear what ever you feel most comfortable in.
 Jeans or suits - it's up to you.
 Most dress casually.

 It would be great (but not essential) if you could fill in a visitor card when you come.
 These can be found on the tables by the doors leading out of the main Auditorium.
 They help us to keep in contact if you would like us to.

 No collection is taken at any services.
 Our regulars contribute to the running of the church so our guests don't have to.